GX

 We currently have the following GX version available:

-• v11-2024 : This represents the source code from the GX repository as of November 2024.
+• v11-2024 - This version corresponds to the source code from the GX repository as of November 2024.

-Note: The GX simulator only runs on VM’s with a GPU available (e.g., g2-standard-4).
+Note: The GX simulator only runs on VMs with a GPU available (e.g., g2-standard-4).

 Example Code#